Posts Tagged ‘money’

 Buying the presidency

 Right-Wing Billionaires Behind Mitt Romney They're trying to buy a presidency - and they expect a big payoff on their investment By Tim Dickinson Presidential politics has always been a rich man's game.
 But now, thanks to the Supreme Court ruling in Citizens United that upended decades of limits on campaign donations, financing a presidential race is the exclusive domain of the kind of megadonor whose portfolios make Mitt Romney look middle-class.
-"I have lots of ...
+"I have lots of money, and can ...
 Full Story

 Did World War II Vets fight for corporate takeover?